Coronavirus: Why it is better for India (and you) to overreact now than regret it later

 Compared to the immense spread and high casualty count due to coronavirus in many parts of the world, India currently seems relatively fortunate.
 As of Friday, the country had fewer that 80 cases and just one death due to Covid-19, the disease caused by the new coronavirus that has seen more than 120,000 cases confirmed world wide and more than 4,500 deaths.

 India’s lower numbers are causing many to claim that the country will weather this storm, offering untested claims about Indians having better immunity or an unexplained history of faring better when it comes to flu viruses.
-Some people is convinced that the calls for excessive caution – canceling travel, limiting crowds, prohibiting large-scale spectator sports – is just the product of paranoia.
+Some people are convinced that the calls for excessive caution – canceling travel, limiting crowds, prohibiting large-scale spectator sports – are just the product of paranoia.

 Drastic measures